Monday 9 Dec 2024 Abu Dhabi UAE

 "The decision is a good step for the UAE as a whole and another stride in enhancing our education," he added.

-Students in Abu Dhabi also welcomed the decision, stating that it would reduce stress and exam anxiety among students.
+Students across all emirates also welcomed the decision, stating that it would reduce stress and exam anxiety among students.

 EmSAT turned out to be more of a distraction and caused students to lose focus.
 "Now I can focus more on improving my academic performance in core subjects instead of worrying about the EmSAT," Al Jadaa said.